oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 {{% notice note %}}
 The server will count toward the cluster's `replicas` count.
 Also, if you configure more than the `replicas` servers count to `ALWAYS`, they will all be started, even though the `replicas` count will be exceeded.
 {{%/ notice %}}

+### Shutdown options

+The `shutdown` element on the domain resource controls how servers will be shutdown.
+This element has three properties:
+`shutdownType`, `timeoutSeconds`, and `ignoreSessions`.
+The `shutdownType` property can be set to the value of either `Graceful` or `Forced` specifying the type of shutdown.
+The `timeoutSeconds` property configures how long the server is given to complete shutdown before the server is killed.
+The `ignoreSessions` property when "false" allows the shutdown process to take longer to give time for any active sessions to complete un to the configured timeout.
+The operator runtime monitors this property and creates or deletes the corresponding server pods.

+#### `shutdown` rules

+You can specify the `serverStartPolicy` property at the domain, cluster, and server levels.
+Each level supports a different set of values.

 ### Restarting servers